cpliakas/dynamo-db-odm/README.md

 since it is a lighter-weight solution for the applications this library is intended to be used in.

-### CRUD operations
+### Initializing The Document Manager

-Instantiate the Document manager and create an entity.
+The document manager is responsible to instantiating entity classes and reading / writing records to DynamoDB.

 ```php